rhoai-mlops/lab-instructions/docs/6-the-headliner/1-pre-post-processing.md

     git pull
     ```

     Now let's update GitOps configuration for using this helm chart.
-Go to your code-server workbench and open up `mlops-gitops/model-deployments/test/jukebox/config.yaml` and add update `chart_path`:
+Go to your `<USER_NAME>-mlops-toolings` workbench (code-server) and open up `mlops-gitops/model-deployments/test/jukebox/config.yaml` and add update `chart_path`:

     ```yaml
     ---